-Czech-Chinese Ties Are Affected As Prague Stands Up To Beijing
+Czech-Chinese Ties Strained As Prague Stands Up To Beijing

-Czech-Chinese Ties Are Affected As Prague Stands Up To Beijing
+Czech-Chinese Ties Strained As Prague Stands Up To Beijing

 On a typical day, Prague's City Hall is buzzing with discussions about contracts to upgrade the centuries-old city's network of cobblestone streets or sewers.
 But this month, assembly members have been debating a bigger topic — China, and what to do about it.